 The Lambda-CDM model (ΛCDM or LCDM) is a current, widely-used "working model" of Big Bang/dark matter/dark energy cosmology.
 It includes cold dark matter and a cosmological constant (Lambda or Λ).
 The cosmological constant provides an explanation for the universe's observed accelerating expansion.
-Dark Matter provides an explanation for the dynamics of galaxies and Galaxy Clusters that appear to have more gravitational attraction than their light can explain.
+Dark matter provides an explanation for the dynamics of galaxies and galaxy clusters that appear to have more gravitational attraction than their light can explain.

 The model relates many observed phenomena to six apparently arbitrary parameters determinable from observation:

 The cited parameter list may differ from the above, but in combination, they would be equivalent to the above through relations assumed by the model.
-For example, the Optical Depth to Reionization represents a measure of how long ago the EOR took place, which is also sometimes cited as a redshift (z ~ 11). h (in h² above) indicates the Hubble parameter, which is the Hubble constant expressed as a fraction of 100 km s-1Mpc-1.
+For example, the optical depth to reionization represents a measure of how long ago the EOR took place, which is also sometimes cited as a redshift (z ~ 11). h (in h² above) indicates the Hubble parameter, which is the Hubble constant expressed as a fraction of 100 km s-1Mpc-1.